WXPN: Translators

 WXPN programming is broadcast on the following translators:

 From 1993 to 2007, the WXPH call sign was used on 88.1 in Harrisburg, now WZXM.
 WXPN traded that facility to Four Rivers Community Broadcasting in return for 88.7 Middletown and W259AU.

-Portions of WXPN's schedule are simulcast on WKHS 90.5 FM, Worton, Maryland (Eastern Shore Chesapeake Bay and Baltimore, Maryland areas).
+Portions of WXPN's schedule are simulcast on WKHS 90.5 FM, Worton, Maryland (Eastern Shore Chesapeake Bay and Baltimore areas).

 WXPN-HD2

-XPN2/XPoNential Radio is an Adult Album Alternative radio station broadcast on the HD2 channels of WXPN in Philadelphia and WXPH in Middletown, Pennsylvania.
+XPN2/XPoNential Radio is an adult album alternative radio station broadcast on the HD2 channels of WXPN in Philadelphia and WXPH in Middletown, Pennsylvania.
 The station is also syndicated to several other public radio stations, which air it on their HD2 or HD3 channels.

 History

 On May 2, 2007, WXPN launched an indie rock format on its HD2 channel, branded as "Y-Rock on XPN".
-Y-Rock on XPN featured on-air personalities originally from Philadelphia radio station WPLY 100.3 FM, branded as "Y100".
+Y-Rock on XPN featured on-air personalities originally from Philadelphia radio station WPLY (100.3 FM), branded as "Y100".
 WPLY owner Radio One changed the station's format in 2005, ending the alternative rock format.
 Y-Rock on XPN was the latest incarnation of the Y100 brand that originally aired on WPLY, which was the market's alternative rock station from 1995 until 2005.